patrickmmartin/pith-writings/dao_of_scratch/article.md

 | It's easy to share               | 1 |
 | It's satisfying to finish things | 1 |

 So, making games wins it, but the ability to express yourself is clearly highly valued.
+TODO(PMM) user agency very important- not passive consumption.

 # Can it really all be Lovely In The Garden?

 * It's a social environment with quite young users interacting over the internet running arbitrary code.
-  Security concerns will always be with us, but there are rules and admins which seem to work.
+  Security concerns will always be with us, but there are rules and admins which (touch wood) seem to work.
-* Is it addictive enough to prevent people progressing to HTML and python?
+* Is it so addictive as to prevent people progressing to (say) HTML and python?
-  This is a concern: Scratch can seem to easily become the tool of choice to prototype an idea, which is dual edged, as it's a good to get an idea captured, but conversely it would be good to stretch oneself and branch out.
+  This is a concern I have heard expressed: Scratch can seem to easily become the tool of choice to prototype an idea, which is dual edged, as it's a good thing to get an idea captured, but conversely it would be good to stretch oneself and branch out.
 However, when it comes to string processing, it's a safe bet that python is going to win hands down, though.

+# Conclusion

-# Lessons for "Grown ups"
+## Lessons for "Grown ups"
 So here we come to the punchline: I have joked that some companies should figure out how to write and deploy their business apps using Scratch.
-That's not a serious proposition, but I suugest we can see that the secret of the success is all the Good Things, working to make the environment as frictionless as possible.
+That's not a serious proposition, but I suggest we can see that the secret of the success is all the Good Things, working to make the environment as frictionless as possible.

+## The "Ah, of course" moments
+I hope I have shied away from too much hyperbole (!) in going over Scratch, and have instead relied upon the Good Points.
+In re-reading I think I see a pattern emerging of: _introduce concept, explain how it's made accessible, realise that it's a sensible, easily grasped implementation, build on it_.
+This happens a lot as you start to work through Scratch, there is very little cognitive dissonance to distract one from the flow of working with the ideas.
+Perhaps this is the key takeaway: I don't know about your situation, but in many organisations, when a certain key technique is explained there is often a "WAT?" moment experienced by people new to that particular "elephant in the room" as the disconnect between what is required and what has in fact been done becomes apparent.
+It behoves us to consider both why there are incentives to create that elephant and incentives to maintain it.

 Acknowledgments
 ---------